Assistant Director of Employer Development

 Salisbury Center for Career Services and Professional Development

-As a member of the Career Services team, the Assistant Director of Employer Relations will contribute to the strategic leadership of the Center by proactively partnering and collaborating internally and externally to build the future of career education at the Colleges.
-The Assistant Director will provide leadership that cultivates and maintains relationships with employer to make full- and part-time employment, internships and career opportunities available to students, alumni and alumnae.
+As a member of the Career Services team, the Assistant Director of Employer Development will contribute to the strategic leadership of the Center by proactively partnering and collaborating internally and externally to build the future of career education at the Colleges.
+The Assistant Director of Employer Development will provide leadership that cultivates and maintains relationships with employers to make full- and part-time employment, internships and career opportunities available to students, alumni and alumnae.
 This will include identifying and cultivating relationships with parents, alumni and alumnae as employers.
 As part of the relationship building, the Assistant Director will educate employers about the breadth of knowledge, skills, and abilities that HWS graduates can bring to their workplace.
+Travel will be required.

-- Provide general career counseling for students with defined career goals regarding resumes, professional correspondence, job search and networking strategies and specific employment opportunities
+- provide general career advising for students with defined career goals regarding resumes, professional correspondence, job search and networking strategies and specific employment opportunities

 Program Development and Promotion:

-- Coordinate the Professionals in Residence speaker series for not-for-profit and science career fields
+- coordinate the Professionals in Residence speaker series for not-for-profit and sciences career fields

 - Bachelor's degree.
-Master's degree in a relevant discipline preferred.
+Master's degree in a relevant discipline highly preferred.

 - Knowledge and experience with employer relations and other career programs.